About the Program

 The joint major programs are designed for students who wish to undertake study in two areas of engineering in order to qualify for employment in either field or for positions in which competence in two fields is required.
 These curricula include the core courses in each of the major fields.
 While they require slightly increased course loads, they can be completed in four years.
 Both majors are shown on the student's transcript of record.

 The Bioengineering/Materials Science and Engineering Joint Major is for students who have a keen interest in the field of biomaterials.
-Students will study the design and synthesis of novel materials that will define new paradigms in biomaterials from the molecular through macroscopic levels, and will also receive a broad–based learning experience that will include exposure to fundamental courses in engineering and life sciences.
+Students will study the design and synthesis of novel materials that will define new paradigms in biomaterials from the molecular through macroscopic levels, and will also receive a broad-based learning experience that will include exposure to fundamental courses in engineering and life sciences.
 This joint major aims to allow the student to understand the interface between the two major fields.
-Students taking this double major will successfully compete for jobs in the field of biomaterials in academe, industry, and government.
+Students taking this double major will successfully compete for jobs in the field of biomaterials in the academe, industry, and government.

 Admission to the Joint Major